ai-proxy

 The following example demonstrates how you can configure the ai-proxy plugin to proxy requests to other LLM services, such as Azure OpenAI.

-Obtain the Azure OpenAI API key and save it to an environement variable:
+Obtain the Azure OpenAI API key and optionally save it to an environment variable:

 export AZ_OPENAI_API_KEY=57cha9ee8e8a89a12c0aha174f180f4 # replace with your API key